National 988 mental health hotline back up after outage - Local News 8

 Associated Press

-WASHINGTON (AP) — The nation’s 988 call service for helping anyone experiencing a mental health emergency is back up and running after a daylong outage.
-The hotline was out of service on Thursday but was restored shortly before midnight and was running on Friday.
+WASHINGTON (AP) — The United States’ 988 call service for helping anyone experiencing a mental health emergency is back up and running after a daylong outage.
+The hotline was out of service Thursday but was restored shortly before midnight and was running Friday.
 People experiencing a mental health crisis were still able to reach a mental health counselor by texting 988 or visiting 988lifeline.org to start a chat.
 A Health and Human Services spokeswoman says the federal government is investigating the hotline’s outage.
 Telecommunications company Intrado provides the emergency response service.
 The Omaha, Nebraska-based company hasn’t returned repeated requests for comment.
+A telecoms analyst from Recon Analytics says he doesn’t think there was “anything malicious.”